meshtastic/meshtastic/docs/software/plugins/store-forward.md

 * Restrict operation of S&F on the slow channel configurations.

-* Create a tx queue to prevent the history from being modified in flight.
+* Create a TX queue to prevent the history from being modified in flight.

 * Only allow n-number of requests to the router at any one time.

 * Set number of max messages from the history.

-* Calculate a new channel with 250mhz bandwidth and ~1.5kbit.
+* Calculate a new channel with 250MHz bandwidth and ~1.5kbit.

 *** Done